 Access a huge variety of world-class coaching programs at an affordable price.

-The past year been one heck of a year.
+The past year has been one heck of a year.

 The pandemic has shaken up pretty much everything to do with work, including the way we interact in the office (or not), our career paths, and the daily routine of our family lives.
 Everything is uprooted and women have been affected in a multitude of ways.